 - All volunteers must either attend an eight hour Saturday training workshop conducted by the Master Well Owner Network and Penn State Cooperative Extension or participate in the online training course.

 - All volunteers must promise to submit at least one accomplishment report every year to the MWON Coordinator.
-This report can be done on our online reporting system, via email, or by sending in a handwritten report via fax or mail.
-In general, it is a good idea to have good communication with the MWON Coordinator.
+This one page report can be completed online or mailed to the MWON Coordinator.
+It should only take a few minutes to complete but is vital to the success of our program.

 We welcome anyone interested to apply to the program.
 A review followed by prompt notification will be given to all applicants.
 Please do not apply to become a Master Well Owner Volunteer If you can not fulfill any of the above criteria or if you are planning to move outside of Pennsylvania in the near future.